You are here

 You can stay or just stop by – either way, The LINE DC makes for a worthwhile stop on your exploration of the Adams Morgan neighborhood.
-Beyond being a DC-inspired hotel housed inside a 110-year old church, The LINE also offers restaurants from acclaimed chefs Erik Bruner-Yang and Spike Gjerde, as well as a coffee shop, a community center and a community radio station broadcasting from within the hotel.
+Beyond being a DC-inspired hotel housed inside a 110-year old church, The LINE also offers restaurants from acclaimed chefs Erik Bruner-Yang and Spike Gjerde that were named to Bon Appétit's 2018 list of the best new restaurants in America, as well as a coffee shop, a community center and a community radio station broadcasting from within the hotel.

 Spend a day full of good vibes and views in the neighborhood with Victor Albisu.
 Stoke your appetite and tune in to this Chefs Dish DC foodie adventure as Albisu digs in to delicious breads at the Michelin-starred Tail Up Goat, savors sushi at Perry's and bolts down brats at Roofers Union.